f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     }

-Changing the Default Password and Importing F5OS Backups via GUI
+Changing the Default Password and Importing F5OS Backups via WebUI
 ----------------------------------------------------------------

 You can use the **System Settings -> File Utilities** page to import an archived F5OS backup from a remote HTTPS server.
 Use the drop-down option for **Base Directory** and choose **configs** to see the current files in that directory, and to import or export files.
 Choose the **Import** option and a popup will appear asking for the details of how to obtain the remote file.
 You can optionally use the **Upload** option to upload a backup from your client machine through the browser.